ivanursul/ivanursul/articles/java/queues.md

 ### <a href="#priorityQueue" name="priorityQueue"><i class="fa fa-link anchor" aria-hidden="true"></i></a> PriorityQueue

-Class *PriorityQueue<E&#xfeff;>* extends AbstractQueue<E> Class and implements Serializable Interface and represents an unbounded priority queue based on a priority heap.
+Class *PriorityQueue<E&#xfeff;>* extends AbstractQueue<E> Class and implements Serializable Interface.
+It represents an unbounded priority queue based on a priority heap.
 The elements are ordered according to their natural ordering or by a Comparator (depending on which constructor is used).
 A priority queue is unbounded but has an internal capacity which grows automatically when elements are added.

-*PriorityQueue* doesn't permit Null elements and insertion of non-comparable objects.
+*PriorityQueue* does not permit Null elements and insertion of non-comparable objects.
 This implementation is not synchronized which means that multiple threads should not access a *PriorityQueue*, alternatively, PriorityBlockingQueue should be used.

 Some usual methods are listed below, for further information feel free to check the <a href="https://docs.oracle.com/javase/9/docs/api/java/util/PriorityQueue.html">official website</a>:
 * boolean add(E e), boolean offer(E e), E peek(), E poll()